prashant1507/Automation-Framework/ReadMe.md

 -   `environment` where the test has to be performed.
 -   `testername` inorder to keep track.
 -   `downloadwebdriver` to decide if tester want to place the drivers or wants the framework to download it with the help of [WebDriverManager](https://mvnrepository.com/artifact/io.github.bonigarcia/webdrivermanager).
--	`runmode` decides whether to run test cases on local, grid (/ docker-grid) or selenoid.
+-	`runmode` decides whether to run test cases on local, grid (/ docker-grid), zalenium or selenoid.
 Accepts yes or no.
      -  if `runmode` is yes then user has to provide the remote url in `remoteurl`.
 -   `environment` which is to be tested.
 -   `testername` name of the tester.